Serving Greater Calgary, Lethbridge, Medicine Hat, Red Deer, Banff1-833-436-1098

 As homes become tighter and more energy efficient, concentrations of toxic compounds can build up and cause negative health effects.
 Toxic compounds may be generated inside the home by building materials, furniture, carpets, paints, solvents, cleaning chemicals, and personal care products.
 They may also be transported into the home from outside.
 Pesticides, for example, may be tracked into the home on shoes or on the paws of pets.
 Dry-cleaned clothing is carried in on hangers.
 Toxic compounds include formaldehyde, methylene chloride, acetone, benzene, toluene, and many other carcinogens.
 Short-term health effects associated with this danger level include memory lapse, mild depression, lung dysfunction, blurred vision, headaches, and lethargy.
 Long-term exposure to high levels of these compounds may cause cancer and affect the liver, kidneys, and nervous system.

-Give us a call at 1-800-513-7614 or fill out our free estimate form to schedule an appointment for radon testing.
+Give us a call at 1-833-436-1098 or fill out our free estimate form to schedule an free radon mitigation cost estimate.
 We are the trusted radon mitigation company in Airdrie, Okotoks, Cochrane, Chestermere, Brooks, High River and surrounding areas of Alberta.